anikwai/IUU-Vessels-API/README.md

 - Combined IUU use http://your_domain.com/iuu/iuu.php

 ###Greenpeace Setup
-Note that for greenpeace you will need this Bash Script to scap the website as their site has blocks setup.
-Instead
+Note that for greenpeace you will need this Bash Script to scrap their website
-- copy and paste the file into your linux environment
-- make it executable
-- and set up a CRON job to run it periodically

-What this will do is download the webpages and store them in the list directory.
-These files will then be used by the greenpeace.php script to covert the HTML Webpages into an API.

 ```
                     ----------------------